 Letters of engagement for tax agents

-Before you start providing tax agent services to a client, we recommend you have a written agreement with the client setting out the terms and conditions of the engagement.
+Before you start providing tax agent services (which include BAS and tax (financial) advice services) to a client, we recommend you have a written agreement with the client setting out the terms and conditions of the engagement.
 This agreement can include a variety of written communications, including a formal agreement, a standard form handout, a brochure, leaflet or electronic communication.

 You should issue separate letters of engagement for each client (unless agreed otherwise) if you provide services to both: